omarelnainay/ML_Project/README.md

 ## 🚀 How to Run the Project

 1. Clone the repository
-2. Run diamond_visualization and titanic_visualization for plots and insights
+2. Run diamond_visualization and titanic_visualization for the plots and insights
+3. Run preprocess_diamond and preprocess_titanic to preprocess the data before fitting into the models
-3. Run each file model and reivew the outputs
+4. Run each model file and review the output scores

 ---